 One of the Law School’s most beloved professors, Emil Slizewski ‘43 was a legend on campus for his Trusts & Estates course.
 Unstinting in his research and generous in spirit, he provided some the most rigorous and most rewarding educational experiences at the Law School during his half-century of service.
 This giving society honors Professor Slizewski’s memory, and expresses our gratitude for his loyalty, perseverance and knowledge.

 Richard S. Sullivan ’39 was a trail-blazer who helped to transform a fledgling program in Labor & Trade law into a major focus at the Law School.
 Professor Sullivan’s example encourages the Law School to not only continue its tradition of excellence, but to forge new traditions in emerging areas of the law.

 At Boston College Law School for almost a quarter of a century, Professor James L. Houghteling’s intellectual curiosity and enthusiasm touched generations of students.
 His passion for learning permeated his classroom teaching, and inspired countless lawyers to continue in their exploration of the law, well beyond their law school days.

-For more information about the Dean's Council, please contact Mike Hollis at (617) 552-6216 or email@example.com.
+For more information about the Dean's Council, please contact Amanda Angel at (617) 552-8696 or firstname.lastname@example.org.